Skip to content

 Prize money in golf is escalating, but is the use of world-class venues diminishing?

-Defending BMW PGA Champion Ryan Fox somewhat sympathised with my position when I asked him about this at Wentworth in 2024:
+New Zealand’s Ryan Fox sympathised with my position when I asked him about this at Wentworth in 2024:

-“Obviously the PGA Tour definitely jumped on the bandwagon there.
+“The PGA Tour definitely jumped on the bandwagon there.
 LIV started it all.
 I feel like we’ve done a really good job on the DP World Tour of making it more about the event, the golf course, and where it’s at.
-Obviously Royal County Down last week, we’re in London this week at Wentworth, an iconic golf course.
+Royal County Down last week, we’re in London this week at Wentworth, an iconic golf course.

 “I don’t think the players necessarily think about it as much as what it’s in the media or what the public sees.
-You know, we still want to play and compete.
+We still want to play and compete.
 We want to play on good golf courses.
 We want to contend for tournaments.
-But yeah, golf is certainly going that way a little bit lately and hopefully all that talk around the money kind of dies down going forward.
+But – golf is certainly going that way a little bit lately and hopefully all that talk around the money dies down going forward.

-“Look, it’s been – as a player, it’s been great in that sense.
+“As a player, it’s been great in that sense.
 The rewards are definitely a little bit better.
-But you know, if you go through your run of the field this week, would you rather make a hundred grand or have the trophy and then make nothing at the end of the week?
-I’m pretty sure everyone would say I want my name on the trophy and I’ll take not getting paid.
+But if you go through your run of the field this week, would you rather make a hundred grand or have the trophy and then make nothing at the end of the week?
+I’m pretty sure everyone would say I want my name on the trophy, and I’ll take not getting paid.
 I think that’s generally what most of us still play for.”

 Advertisement